Lovely's Purchase: Division of the purchase lands

 The new treaty authorized the western half of the land donations, accumulations, and homestead purchases that had created the 'Lovely Purchase' to become part of Indian Territory.
 The land was given entirely to the Cherokee Nation—West of the Mississippi, while the Osage were moved to the unorganized territory of Kansas—to finally put an end to the hostilities.
-The eastern part of the purchase remained with Arkansas and the White Americans occupying the territory.
+The eastern part of the purchase remained with Arkansas and the European Americans occupying the territory.
 To expedite completion of the compromise, any displaced Indian was given: "...a good rifle, a blanket, a kettle, and 5 lbs. of tobacco when he agreed to move..." while any displaced frontier settler was awarded with: "...up to 320 acres of public domain land in Arkansas Territory for every head of household over the age of 21 years."